csci1710/forge-documentation/forge-docs-book/src/testing-chapter/testing.md

 ```
 test expect {
     {foo} is sat                 -- we expect foo to be sat and raise an error otherwise
     {bar} is unsat               -- we expect bar to be unsat and raise an error otherwise
+    {baz} is theorem             -- baz always holds
     mytest : {foo} is sat        -- tests can (and should!) be named
     {foo} for 3 Node is sat      -- bounds can be given
     {foo} for inst is sat        -- concrete instances can be given